radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/node-details.md

 There are two ways to access the status details for a specific node: select the node name to open node details or select the **Options**(**...**) menu.

-You can select the node name to open the node details dialog.

 ![image details](images/select-node-name.png)

 Alternatively, you can select the **Options** (**...**) menu located in the node row to expand the drop-down menu.
 From the **Options** menu select **View Node Details** to open the the node details dialog.